 Excedente: over 450 kwh the price is 2.862

 So the more power you use, the more you will pay.
-This seems fair and for most people living a more simple life this means energy is more affordable.
+This seems fair and for most people living a simpler life this means energy is more affordable.
 People that use air conditioning all the time will pay more and usually people that do use it can afford to pay for the service.
-Most Mexican households or apartments are paying around 800-1000 pesos for a two month bill.
+Most Mexican households or apartments are paying around 800-1000 pesos for a two-month bill.
 For people that use a lot of air conditioning expect bills to be from 1000-6000 pesos a month.
-That is a big range, so lets look at the rates and how to keep your bill low.
+That is a big range, so let’s look at the rates and how to keep your bill low.

 DAC electricity rate